sflk-lang/sflk/README.md

 ## Presentation

 The language is very unstable as it is still in very early development.
-The examples provided here may not be accurate.
+What is written here may not be accurate.

 ```sflk
 # Comments are blocks delimited by hashes #